Fishing on Loch Stack

 Traditional over-the-front fishing is the norm with wet flies, although dapping can also be productive given a good wind.
-A favourite length of rod is between 9 ½ and 12 feet with the longer rod enabling the fly to be “dibbled” effectively.
+A favourite length of rod is between 9’6” and 12’ with the longer rod enabling the fly to be “dibbled” effectively.
 Floating lines are generally employed although an Intermediate can be useful in calm or very sunny conditions.

 Most traditional Scottish and Irish wet flies will work in sizes between 8 and 12.
-However, in recent years the Muddler Minnow has gained in popularity, particularly for Salmon which often appear behind the fly as retrieved.
-It is then down to the angler’s nerve to keep on stripping the fly back in order to keep the fishes interest !
+However, in recent years the Muddler Minnow has gained in popularity, particularly for Salmon which often appear behind the fly as it’s retrieved.
+It is then down to the angler’s nerve to keep on stripping the fly back in order to keep the fish interested!

 Teams of 3 flies are most common with the muddler fished as the point fly and a bushy bob fly employed on the top dropper to create a wake.
-It can be very exciting when a large Salmon lunges at it just before the angler is to recast.
+It can be very exciting when a large salmon lunges at it just before the angler is about to recast.

 Salmon can arrive in the loch up the River Laxford from as early as May with some of the larger fish being in this run.
 However, most fish arrive from the end of June onwards until the end of the season in October.
 Given water the supply of fresh fish can be topped up throughout this period.

-The bulk of Salmon taken are in the 5 to 12 pound range.
-While these may not be as large as some fish found on the east coast rivers, a fish of 23 lbs was taken in 1997 so be prepared for a surprise !
-Grisle also make up for their weight in terms of athlectic ability and the thrill of catching them on a light rod, fishing traditionally in these magnificent surroundings is second to none.
+The bulk of salmon taken are in the 5 to 12 pound range.
+While these may not be as large as some fish found on the east coast rivers, a fish of 23 lbs was taken in 1997 so be prepared for a surprise!
+Grisle also make up for their lighter weight in terms of athletic ability and the thrill of catching them on a light rod, fishing traditionally in these magnificent surroundings is second to none.

-Some anglers value Sea Trout more highly than Sea Trout for their undoubted fighting ability.
+Some anglers value sea trout more highly than salmon for their undoubted fighting ability.
 A 3 pound fish can easily strip the angler to his backing following a savage take and they do not give up easily thereafter.
-As mentioned, all Sea Trout are released and there is a prize of a bottle of whiskey for anyone who can catch a fish tagged by the Fisheries Trust.
+As mentioned, all sea trout are released.

-In addition to the Salmon and Sea Trout, Brown Trout and Char may also be caught.
-While angling for migratory fish is the main aim on Stack, the ability to catch resident fish as well means that the angler never knows what the next take may bring.
+In addition to the salmon and sea trout, brown trout and arctic char may also be caught.
+While angling for migratory fish is the main aim on Loch Stack, the ability to catch resident fish as well means that the angler never knows what the next take may bring.

-Char, whilst small in size, more than make up for this in terms of flavour and are often requested for breakfast the day following their capture.
-However, the phrase “Char up – Salmon down” is used by many ghillies on the loch and, as a result, they may not always be welcomed aboard a Loch Stack boat !
+Arctic char, whilst small in size, more than make up for this in terms of flavour and are often requested for breakfast the day following their capture.
+However, the phrase “char up, salmon down” is used by many ghillies on the loch and, as a result, they may not always be welcome aboard a Loch Stack boat!